-The 2016 Paddlefish season was the first year in which a new regulation was implemented requiring report of harvested Paddlefish by either phone or in person at the Intake cleaning station.
-In 2016 the MRRE phone hotline used by FWP to report harvest of game animals such as Bighorn Sheep and Mountain Lions was used to collect harvest information for Paddlefish.
+The 2017 Paddlefish season was the second season requiring mandatory report of harvested Paddlefish by either phone or in person at the Intake cleaning station.
+In 2017 the MRRE phone hotline for Paddlefish got its own phone number to facilitate differentiation of phone calls between Fisheries and Wildlife for billing purposes.
 The data collected by this hotline was used in combination with the Intake cleaning station harvest count to decide when to implement the instantaneous harvest closure.
 A post season Paddlefish telephone creel has been conducted since 2003 to obtain harvest estimates for the Yellowstone/Sakakawea Paddlefish population.
 The content of the annual phone creel has varied over the years as regulations and management concerns have changed.
 Estimation of total harvest is the one component of the phone creel that has remained consistent since 2003.
-The 2016 phone creel included 11 questions about angler harvest, angler effort, use of gaffs, use of Glendive Chamber of Commerce fish cleaning services, and participation in catch-and-release fishing.
+The 2017 phone creel included 8 questions about angler harvest, angler effort, use of Glendive Chamber of Commerce fish cleaning services, and participation in catch-and-release fishing.
 The phone creel was used to provide the final estimate of harvest.

 University of Idaho and FWP staff ran a biological check station to collect data from harvested Paddlefish brought by anglers to Intake FAS to be cleaned by the Glendive Chamber of Commerce Caviar Contractors.
-Harvested fish were weighed to the nearest pound, measured to the nearest inch (front of eye to fork of the caudal fin), and inspected for tags (jaw, radio, coded wire, ect.).
+Harvested fish were weighed to the nearest pound, measured to the nearest inch (front of eye to fork of the caudal fin), and inspected for tags (jaw, radio, coded wire, etc.).
 Gender of harvested fish was recorded by FWP staff and confirmed when filleted by caviar staff.
 A portion of the Paddlefish caught during designated catch-and-release fishing by anglers were measured and tagged by FWP creel clerks.
-Fish sex was assigned based on length, abdominal shape and presence of tubercles on rostrum and head.
+Fish sex was estimated based on length, abdominal shape and presence of tubercles on rostrum and head.
 Monel metal bands (National Band and Tag Co., Size 16, 1/2 inch inside diameter) have been used to tag Paddlefish around the dentary bone since 1997.
 Recent runs of the bands have been corroding badly, so that the numbers are not discernible after just a few years.
 This lack of longevity for tags being put on a species of fish that could be at large after tagging for half a century poses a problem.
 In 2016 FWP staff began using an aluminum version of the metal jaw tags.
 North Dakota Game and Fish Department (NDGF) staff jaw tags roughly 300 Paddlefish annually below the confluence prior to both the North Dakota and Montana Paddlefish seasons.
 The NDGF tagging effort functions as the mark event and the harvested fish from both states function as the recapture events used to model population (Scarnecchia et al. 2008).
 Both states collected jaw sections from harvested Paddlefish to be aged by the University of Idaho.
 This age data was used to model population (Scarnecchia et al. 2014).

-Paddlefish length and weight data were used to determine relative weight ( $W_r$ ), an index of condition (Murphy and Willis 1996).
+Paddlefish length and weight data were used to determine relative weight (W_r), an index of condition (Murphy and Willis 1996).
 Length frequency histograms were calculated to describe the length distribution of harvested Paddlefish (Murphy and Willis 1996, Brouder et al. 2009).
 These indices provide a metric for analysis of the size and condition of the Yellowstone/Sakakawea population relative to other Paddlefish across the species range.

-Sex identification of harvested Paddlefish was used to infer future trends in sex of Paddlefish harvest.
+Sex identification of harvested Paddlefish was used to infer future trends.
 Inferences are made using the combination of knowledge of dominant year classes and differing age at maturity.
 Consideration of sex ratio, population modeling, and knowledge of strong year classes (as identified by dentary bone aging, Scarnecchia et. al 2006) are used to ensure harvest from this Paddlefish population is sustainable (Scarnecchia et. al 2008).